OUR LEADERS

-The MN Robotics Competition Program are led by two passionate State Coordinators with guidance from an advisory group made up of local business leaders.
-Keep reading to learn a bit more about each of them.
+The MN Robotics Competition Program is led by a passionate State Coordinator at St. Cloud Technical & Community College with guidance from an advisory group made up of local business leaders.

 I'M AARON BARKER

-Title: Interim Dean of Trades & Industry / Energy & Electronics Instructor, St. Cloud Technical & Community College
+Title: Energy & Electronics Instructor, St. Cloud Technical & Community College

 Colleagues know Aaron as a dedicated and enthusiastic individual with a passion for teaching and the ability to think outside the box.
 When Aaron became the head of the electronics program at St. Cloud Technical & Community College in 2009, the program's existence was being threatened by very low enrollment.
 Since then, he has been the driving force for the success of the program and has played a major role in the development of other new programs at SCTCC.